-- Palani Hills: Renowned for their strikingly beautiful natural landscape, the rolling Palani Hills and their forested valleys hide waterfalls and isolated pools, and historic estates amongst plantations of teak, spice, bananas and coffee.
-It's an ideal place for a breather, with the chance to enjoy riverside walks, wild swimming, and pure relaxation in the countryside.
+Renowned for their beautiful natural landscape, the rolling Palani Hills and their forested valleys hide waterfalls and isolated pools alongside historic estates surrounded by plantations of teak, spice, bananas and coffee.
+It's an ideal place for a fresh-air breather, with the chance to enjoy riverside walks, wild swimming, and pure relaxation in the countryside.
 Alternatively, head north to Ooty, officially known as Udagamandalam.
 This famous hill station, once run by the East India Company, is a popular summer destination for visitors drawn by its tranquil landscape and highland climate.
 Ride the mountain railway, explore traditional buildings, visit tea plantations, and saunter around the botanical garden with its striking and unusual floral displays.